 Now that you know more about section 125 plans, let’s examine their participation requirements.
 Only employers can sponsor a section 125 plan; the plans are available to eligible employees, their spouses, and their dependents.

-Depending on the plan design, section 125 plans may also include former employees, but the plan can’t exist primarily for them.
+Section 125 plans may also include former employees depending on the plan design, but the plan can’t exist primarily for them.

 Any company with employees subject to income taxes in the U.S. can sponsor a section 125 plan, including a:

 - Sole proprietorship

 However, certain people are excluded from participating in section 125 plans.
 These include self-employed individuals, partners within a partnership, and shareholders who own more than 2% of a subchapter S-corporation.

 How much does a section 125 plan cost?